silusffxi/server-setup/README.md

 ```

 **Under this section**, add another profile that looks like this:
-(This assumes you are using PlayOffline.)
+- This assumes you are using PlayOffline.
+- **MAKE SURE** to get the correct server address from the Discord.

 ```xml
 <profile name="PlayOffline">